tableau/webdataconnector/docs/wdc_debugging.md

     **Note:** The remote debugging port (for example, `9000`) must match the port address you use with Chrome for debugging.
 This is *not* the HTTP port that you are using to host your WDC.

-### Debugging a WDC in Tableau Desktop using Chrome
+### Debugging a WDC in Tableau Desktop using Chromium

-After you enable debugging in Tableau, you can start debugging your WDC with the Chrome Developer Tools.
+After you enable debugging in Tableau, you can start debugging your WDC with the Chrome DevTools.

 1. Connect to a web data connector.
 In Tableau, open a connection to the Web Data Connector.
 In the WDC dialog box, enter the URL of the WDC you want to debug, and press **Enter**.
 After your WDC landing page is loaded, you will want to wait before interacting with the page so you can start the Chrome debugger and set breakpoints.